ceavinrufus/videfly-intern-quest/README.md

 1. **Design Slicing**

    - Sliced the desktop view design from Figma.
+   - Exported all required assets directly from Figma.
    - Adjusted the styling for mobile and tablet views as there were no specific designs for these in Figma.

 2. **Development**